Connecting ansatz expressibility to gradient magnitudes and barren plateaus: Main Results

 Theorem~\ref{thm:mainbounds} establishes a formal relationship between the gradient of the cost landscape and the expressibility of the ansatz used.
 Namely, the higher the expressibility of the ansatz, that is the smaller $\varepsilon_L^H$ or $\varepsilon_R^\rho$, the smaller the upper bound on the variance of the cost partial derivative.
 This, in combination with the fact that the cost gradient is unbiased, demonstrates that highly expressive ans\"{a}tze will have flatter landscapes and consequently be harder to train.

-It is important to stress that, in contrast to the bounds specified by Eqs.~\eqref{eq:GoogleVariance}, the bounds in Eqs.~\eqref{eq:MainBoundR}--\eqref{eq:MainBoundLR} do not correspond to three different choices in ansatz but rather hold for any ansatz of the form in Eq.~\eqref{eq:LayeredAnsatz}.
-Thus any single bound would suffice to bound the variance in the cost function partial derivative.
-We include all three bounds despite this fact since in any instance one bound may be tighter than the others and hence more informative.
+In contrast to the bounds specified by Eqs.~\eqref{eq:GoogleVariance}, which hold for three distinct cases (i.e., when $\mathbb{U}_L$ is a 2-design, when $\mathbb{U}_R$ is a 2-design, and when both $\mathbb{U}_L$ and $\mathbb{U}_R$ are 2-design), the bounds in Eqs.~\eqref{eq:MainBoundR}--\eqref{eq:MainBoundLR} all hold for any generic ansatz of the form in Eq.~\eqref{eq:LayeredAnsatz}.
+Thus any single bound would suffice to bound the variance in the cost function partial derivative for an arbitrary ansatz.